17 Google Chrome Extensions to Boost Your Productivity

 12. Rapportive (acquired by LinkedIn)

 Rapportive is designed to give you extra insights when you’re using your email inbox, effectively adding a CRM system to Gmail.

-It’ll allow you to make notes on contacts, to follow them on LinkedIn, Twitter and other social networking sites, and to uncover shared interests that can form the basis of a conversation.
+It’ll allow you to make notes on contacts, follow them on LinkedIn, Twitter, and other social networking sites, and uncover shared interests that can form the basis of a conversation.
 One of its most powerful features is the ability to see LinkedIn profiles right beside messages, so you can take the conversation elsewhere and start to build rapport instead of simply getting the job done.